oyin25/MayWeb/README.md

 **MayWeb** is a sleek, lightweight, and developer-first local development environment, built to replace bloated stacks like XAMPP and Laragon.
 Whether you're working on PHP, Node.js, MySQL, Redis, or static apps — MayWeb gives you full control in one powerful desktop tool.

 > Designed for speed.
 Built for beauty.
-Powered by real developers.
+Powered by developers Hosted25.

 ![Uploading Screenshot 2026-06-24 195610.png…]()
 ![Uploading Screenshot 2026-06-24 195553.png…]()